Guide to Walking the The Cleveland Way

 • Food.
 Depending on whether or not you choose to camp along the trail, the amount of food you need will vary greatly.
 But however you’re sleeping, you’ll absolutely need some snacks.
 Carry low-weight calorie dense options – these will keep your belly full but your bag light.

 • Camping equipment (optional).
 On this trek, like most other National Trails, you can either camp or stay in indoors accommodation.
 If you’re seeking the freedom of living out of a tent, it’s absolutely possible to camp throughout this trail – but it does mean you have much more weight to carry.
 If that’s the case, make sure that all of your camping equipment is lightweight, durable and reliable.
 Invest in quality equipment that won’t add loads of extra weight to your pack.
 It’s important to note here that wild camping is illegal in England.
-If you decide to wild camp, you do so at your own risk.
-Here are a few places to wild camp in Yorkshire.
+If you decide to wild camp, you do so at your own risk!

 Where Should I Sleep On The Cleveland Way?
 What Are My Accommodation Options?